AshMagill/pern-art-gallery/README.md

    -d \
    postgres
    ```
-3. In your database manager, connect to the database with these credentials:
+3. In your database manager, connect to the database with these credentials
    ```
    Connection Type: Postgres
    Host: Localhost